wxgao33/xMarkerFinder/README.md

 |                                                             |     Total    |     14m33.085s    |     14m33.414s    |     14m46.561s    |     14m51.624s    |     14m33.856s    |     15m16.080s     |     14m34.843s     |
 |     Total                                                   |     /        |     47m25.417s    |     47m47.842s    |     65m1.221s     |     49m56.698s    |     48m23.779s    |     168m52.065s    |     166m15.659s    |
 #### 7. What skills are required to run xMarkerFinder?
-Preliminary understanding of shell scripts would allow users to complete the whole workflow.
-Intermediate experience of R and python would facilitate users to better interpret and modify the codes.
+A preliminary understanding of shell scripts would allow users to complete the whole workflow.
+Intermediate experience in R and Python would facilitate users to interpret and modify the codes.
 #### 8. Is xMarkerFinder a pipeline for meta-analysis?
 Yes. xMarkerFinder aims to integrate different datasets and establish replicable biomarkers.
 However, xMarkerFinder differs from systematic review as it integrates original datasets instead of the respective results.
 ### Part II Data processing
 #### 1. What kind of data should I use for xMarkerFinder?
 Processed microbial count matrices and corresponding metadata are required.
-For cross-cohort analysis, we require merged datasets from at least three cohorts in the dicovery set to accomplish the full protocol with internal validations. xMarkerFinder is well adapted to microbial taxonomic and functional profiles derived from both amplicon and whole metagenomics sequencing data, as well as other omics layers, including but not limited to metatranscriptomics, metaproteomics, and metabolomics.
+For cross-cohort analysis, we require merged datasets from at least three cohorts in the discovery set to accomplish the full protocol with internal validations. xMarkerFinder is well adapted to microbial taxonomic and functional profiles derived from both amplicon and whole metagenomics sequencing data, as well as other omics layers, including but not limited to metatranscriptomics, metaproteomics, and metabolomics.
 #### 2. If I don’t have the corresponding metadata, can I still use xMarkerFinder?
 To perform meta-analysis, corresponding sample groups are required.
-Other metadata indices, such as body mass index, age and gender are recommended but not necessary.
+Other metadata indices, such as body mass index, age, and gender are recommended but unnecessary.
 However, it is worth noticing that the absence of metadata information might compromise the correction for confounding effects and the identification of microbial biomarkers.
 #### 3. Why should I normalize my data?
-To mitigate challenges induced by different number of sequencing (e.g. library sizes), microbial count profiles are converted to relative abundances for subsequent analysis in xMarkerFinder.
+To mitigate challenges induced by different numbers of sequencing (e.g. library sizes), microbial count profiles are converted to relative abundances for subsequent analysis in xMarkerFinder.
 #### 4. Why should I perform data filtering?
 To identify a replicable panel of microbial biomarkers, we need to exclude rare microbial features, those with low occurrence rates across cohorts as they are not ideal candidates as global biomarkers.
 #### 5. What does the training and test set do and why should I separate them?
-To ensure models’ reliability, datasets are split to training/discovery and test set.
-Training set is used to train and have the model learn the hidden pattern.
-Test set is used to test the model after completing the training process and provides unbiased final model performance results.
+To ensure models’ reliability, datasets are split into training/discovery and test sets.
+The training set is used to train and have the model learn the hidden pattern.
+The test set is used to test the model after completing the training process and provides unbiased final model performance results.
 ### Part III Using xMarkerFinder
 #### 1. How to solve installation errors?
-Potential installation problems and solutions are provided along in our manuscript, and most problems would be avoided by simply using the docker image we provided instead of running all scripts locally (https://hub.docker.com/r/tjcadd2022/xmarkerfinder).
+Potential installation problems and solutions are provided in our manuscript, and most problems would be avoided by simply using the docker image we provided instead of running all scripts locally (https://hub.docker.com/r/tjcadd2022/xmarkerfinder).
 #### 2. What machine learning classifier should I choose?
 Step 5 provides the evaluation of multiple commonly used algorithms in machine learning, and users could choose the most suitable algorithm based on these results.
 However, due to its robustness and interpretability, Random Forest classifiers are considered suitable for most microbiome datasets.
-Therefore, step 5 is not compulsory and we recommend users to build Random Forest models first, move to other classifiers if they underperform.
+Therefore, step 5 is not compulsory and we recommend users to build Random Forest models first, and move to other classifiers if they underperform.
 #### 3. How to choose suitable parameters when running xMarkerFinder?
 For most scenarios, the default parameters would work.
 For further exploration, users are encouraged to try different parameters to get better results.
 #### 4. What is an AUC and how to interpret it?